Alcohol Can Disrupt Gene Expression

 0.03 grams |

-So, as the Carnivore diet focuses on low-carb, low-calorie, high-fat, and high-protein foods and drinks, we need to steer clear of the following high-carb alcoholic drinks.
+So, since the Carnivore Diet focuses on low-carb, low-calorie, high-fat, and high-protein foods and drinks, we need to steer clear of the following high-carb alcoholic drinks.

 Learn More: Can You Eat Cheese on The Carnivore Diet?
 What Is The Best Cheese?